FlavScents AInsights Entry for Geraniol (CAS: 106-24-1)

 9. Confidence & Data Quality Notes

-The data on geraniol is well-established, with comprehensive studies supporting its sensory and safety profiles.
-Industry practices are well-documented, although some variability exists in regulatory interpretations across regions.
-Known data gaps are minimal, but formulators should remain aware of evolving regulations and safety assessments.
+The data on geraniol is well-established, with comprehensive documentation available from authoritative sources.
+Industry practices are well-documented, though some variability exists in use levels and regulatory interpretations.
+Known data gaps are minimal, with most information being consistent across regions.

 Citation hooks: FlavScents